 The 1998 Series B, 2007 Series A-1 and A-2, and 2008 Series A-1 and A-2 bonds were issued as variable rate bonds.
 In connection with the issuance of these variable rate series, the Tollway entered into ten separate variable-to-fixed interest rate exchange (swap) agreements in total notional amounts and with amortizations matching the total principal amounts and amortizations of the Tollway's three variable rate bond issues.
-In connection with a refunding of a portion of the 2008 Series A-2 Bonds, one of the ten swap agreements was terminated on July 1, 2010.
-Nine swap agreements are outstanding as of December 31, 2015.
-Two swap agreements are associated with the 1998 Series B bonds, in original amounts totaling \$123.1 million, both of which are outstanding as of December 31, 2015 and 2014.
-Four swap agreements are associated with the 2007 Series A-1 and A-2 bonds, in original amounts totaling \$700 million, all of which are outstanding as of December 31, 2015 and 2014.
-Three swap agreements are associated with the 2008 Series A-1 and A-2 bonds, in original amounts totaling \$478.9 million, all of which are outstanding as of December 31, 2015 and 2014.
-The Tollway utilized these nine swap agreements in order to hedge against rising interest rates and to reduce its borrowing rate (as compared to the borrowing rate obtainable through fixed rate bonds).
-The risks associated with these types of arrangements and the strategies employed by the Tollway to mitigate those risks are discussed in note 9 of the financial statements.
+One of the swap agreements was terminated in connection with a refunding of a portion of the 2008 Series A-2 Bonds on July 1, 2010, and two of the swap agreements were terminated in connection with an early redemption of the 1998 Series B Bonds on April 28, 2016.
+Seven swap agreements are outstanding as of December 31, 2016.
+Four swap agreements are associated with the 2007 Series A-1 and A-2 bonds, in original notional amounts totaling \$700 million, all of which are outstanding as of December 31, 2016.
+Three swap agreements are associated with the 2008 Series A-1 and A-2 bonds, in original notional amounts totaling \$478.9 million, all of which are outstanding as of

-As of December 31, 2015, respectively, fair market value analyses of the swap agreements estimate that if the Tollway had terminated the swap contracts on that date, the Tollway would have been required to make payments, net of accrued interest, of: a total of \$2.7 million for the two 1998 Series B swap agreements; a total of \$168.3 million for the two 2007 Series A-1 and A-2 swap agreements; and a total of \$103.0 million for the three 008 Series A-1 and A-2 swap agreements.
-As more fully described in Note 8, on February 7, 2014 the \$478,900,000 2008 Series A Bonds were mandatorily tendered and subsequently remarketed as three separate sub series.
-As of December 31, 2015, each sub-series was liquidity supported by a standby bond purchase agreement that qualified as a Substitute Liquidity Facilities were provided by JPMorgan Chase Bank, N.A. and Bank of America, N.A.
+December 31, 2016.
+The Tollway utilized these swap agreements in order to hedge against rising interest rates and to reduce its borrowing rate (as compared to the borrowing rate obtainable through fixed rate bonds).
+The risks associated with these types of arrangements and the strategies employed by the Tollway to mitigate those risks are discussed in Note 9 of the financial statements.
+As of December 31, 2016, respectively, fair market value analyses of the swap agreements estimate that if the Tollway had terminated the swap contracts on that date, the Tollway would have been required to make payments, net of accrued interest, of: a total of \$134 million for the four 2007 Series A-1 and A-2 swap agreements; and a total of \$81 million for the three 2008 Series A-1 and A-2 swap agreements.